dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 **Installing LDAP Client**

-Manager and compute nodes will have LDAP client installed and configured if ``ldap_required`` is set to TRUE.
+Manager and compute nodes will have LDAP client installed and configured if ``ldap_required`` is set to true.

 .. note::
     * No users/groups will be created by Omnia.